| |

 for being one of the first martyrs of the early church, as he was "slain by the

 sword" under the orders of Herod Agrippa around AD 44 (Acts 12:2).
+Peter: This apostle is most famous for walking

 on the water with Jesus, being given the "keys to the kingdom" and denying